-Reflected in the Energy Department budget are total revenue and funding estimated at $611 million, an increase of 15 percent from the 2017 adjusted budget, which is due primarily to an increase in bond proceeds for capital borrowing.
-Total expenditures are planned at $606 million, which is 15 percent higher than the previous year's budget and attributable to an increased capital plan.
+Reflected in the Energy Department budget are total revenue and funding estimated at $586 million, a decrease of 3 percent from the 2018 adjusted budget, due primarily to a reduction in bond proceeds for capital borrowing.
+Total expenditures are planned at $581 million, which is 3 percent lower than the previous year’s budget, and attributable to a decrease in the capital plan.

-In the Water Department, total revenue and funding are estimated at $278 million in 2018, which is in-line with the 2017 adjusted budget.
-Total expenditures are planned at $275 million and are also in-line with the previous year's budget.
+In the Water Department, total revenue and funding are estimated at $280 million in 2019, which is 1 percent higher than the 2018 adjusted budget due to additional revenues associated with a 35,000 AF ramp-up in the volume of water transferred to SDCWA and CVWD.
+Total spending is planned at $275 million, which is in line with the previous year’s budget.

 - Protection of water rights.